mitsuhiko/lucumr/2022/9/11/abstracting-over-ownership.rst

 <https://www.reddit.com/r/rust/comments/x8ztwt/you_cant_do_that_abstracting_over_ownership_in/inld2pt/>`__
 which is why I unpublished the first version of this post.

-A big thank you goes to quinedot on rust-lang users who `helped me understand the problem better <https://users.rust-lang.org/t/problems-matching-up-lifetimes-between-various-traits-and-closure-parameters/71994/7>`__ and provided solutions.
+Also a big thank you goes to quinedot on rust-lang users who `helped me understand the problem better <https://users.rust-lang.org/t/problems-matching-up-lifetimes-between-various-traits-and-closure-parameters/71994/7>`__ and provided solutions that helped me move further.

 .. raw:: html